 Do you know why the 2017 Ensiferum record still did not get a review?
 It is not for lack of trying.
 The reason is the predictability of their product.
-This argument leading to ‘I told you so’ on style and execution.
+This argument leads to ‘I told you so’ on style and execution.
 This almost divine anticipation that – most of the time – is right on target.
 And this drives everyone around the RMR officescape nuts.

 Kamelot and their newest studio album The Shadow Theory almost fell through the cracks for that very reason.
-Yet somehow it clung on by bare threads.
+Yet somehow, it clung on by bare threads.
 Same as its 2015 predecessor Haven, this is a superbly produced and expertly executed album.
 The musicians remain at the very same astute level of quality and – from a technical standpoint – you can find little fault with this record.

 Yet the record positively drips with this familiar, yet mysterious mushiness.
-Unsurprisingly I found Sascha Paeth as producer again and the well known Jacob Hansen in charge of the mastering.
+Unsurprisingly, I found Sascha Paeth as producer again and the well-known Jacob Hansen in charge of the mastering.
 This will explain why I am always reminded of Avantasia and Amaranthe, when starting on The Shadow Theory.
 Hansen will do his very best to get great sound out of the mix.
-After all he is well known in the industry, not only for his work on the terrible Amaranthes of this world, but also for early Delain for instance.
+After all he is well known in the industry, not only for his work on the terrible Amaranthes of this world but also for early Delain for instance.
 But whenever Paeth comes in, things start to sound murky.
 The master of mainstream usually adds so much bleach to a tune that all will end up in some sort of bland porridge.

 Yet more often than not keys and synths overwhelmingly usurp a place they don’t really deserve throughout the record.
 To the detriment of the guitars, which should be the lifeblood of any metal record.
 And despite the fact that Kamelot injected solos almost into every track.